myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 	rm -rf $(EXEC_V_32) peda-session-$(EXEC_V_32).txt
 ```

-Without those security the stack is executable, we remove the canaris, and the ASLR is deactivate.
+Without these securities the stack is executable, we remove the canary, and the ASLR is deactivate.

 # Exploitation